 The river system is very healthy with no shortage of fish.
 I have caught good sized Estuary Perch and Bream on fly during every trip.
 Like many of the rivers in Croajingolong, the water is a deep red colour from the tannins it absorbs on its flow through the forests upstream.

 As the walk starts on the western side of Wingan River, you have two options to get to the other side and link up with the Easby Creek track – boat or swim.
-Usually when we visit we have the kayaks with us so getting across is easy.
-On this trip I didn’t have the kayak and there was no one around with a boat to give me a lift to the other side, so swimming it was.
+Usually when we visit we have the kayaks with us so getting across is easy (even easier if you have a motor).
+On this trip, I didn’t have the kayak and there was no one around with a boat to give me a lift to the other side, so swimming it was.

 To cross the river via swimming you’ll need to time your crossing with either the peak of high or low tide.
 Any other time is dangerous as the massive volume of water moving through the mouth creates very strong currents.
 To avoid currents even at the tide change, it’s best to cross about 500m up from the mouth, directly across from where you can see the sign for the Easby Creek Track.